charanmannava/Automated-Weed-Detection/README.md

 ## Installation
-1. Install the deep learning framework by following the instructions on the official website ([TensorFlow](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-tensorflow-installation-guide.html) or [PyTorch](https://www.intel.com/content/www/us/en/developer/articles/guide/getting-started-with-intel-optimization-of-pytorch.html))
+1. Install the deep learning framework by following the instructions on the official website ([TensorFlow](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-tensorflow-installation-guide.html))
 2. Install oneAPI toolkit by following the instructions on the official website
 3. Install OpenCV and other required python libraries using pip: